 Meet Our Instructors

 What makes our staff consistently voted the Best in Birmingham?
-All of our hot yoga instructors are exclusive to Kiva Hot Yoga.
-We hold weekly staff meetings to discuss our students' needs and the specialized process to help each student reach their individual goals.
+We hold regular staff meetings to discuss our students' needs and the specialized process to help each student reach their individual goals.
 Our classes average 20 in a class.
 With this class size, we get to know each student by name and know what challenges they have and what modifications they may need throughout their yoga journey.

 We are required and LOVE continuing our growth as professionals through teacher workshops and additional teacher training.
 This is not a "side job" for any of us.
 Teaching yoga is our PASSION.
 Changing lives physically, mentally and even spiritually is our MISSION.

 A Kate Jenkins

 Kiva Hot Yoga director, Kate Jenkins, graduated from Bikram Teacher Training in Spring of 2009.
 She has taught classes at yoga studios throughout the world.
 She is a runner, Iron Tribe athlete, overall fitness enthusiast.
 The heart and foundation of her fitness is Hot Yoga.